raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 ### the trap door

-Althea and Ben were sharing an espresso.
-"Althea," Ben began, "I'm prepping for my interview with XL, and I did some googling for their interview questions..."
+Althea and Ben were sipping feature espressos at their local indie coffee shop.
+"Althea," Ben began, "I'm prepping for my interview with RealTime, and I did some googling for their interview questions..."
 Althea died a little inside *That conversation*, they thought.
 Programmers were notorious for taking interview questions extremely personally.

 "Oh?"
-Althea said aloud, trying not to encourage the conversation along those lines.
+Althea tried to discourage Bob with overt disinterest.
+It was futile, of course: Bob carried on.

 "Well, they have five or six slots that they run, one phone screen and then the rest in a single-day onslaught."
 Althea nodded.
 Regardless of the content of each slot, having a selection of interviewers work with a candidtae could be helpful in getting a balanced perspective.

-"So one of them is an algorithms slot, and one of the posters on `trapdoor.jobs` said they asked about generating streams of primes."
+"So one of the slots is algorithms, and one of the posters on `trapdoor.jobs` said they asked about generating streams of primes."

 "In a strange coïncidence, I was just reading a blog post about lazily generating prime numbers on `tweaker.news`, I wonder if they read the same article and turned it into an interview question?"